 When all is resolved, and several happy pairs are united, the entire cast reminds us that ‘’S Wonderful s’Marvelous……….’

 This script may be purchased as a read-only, non-printable PDF by anyone who is interested in reading the play, but not yet ready or able to produce it.
-Or, you may purchase a downloadable version of the musical along with a licensing agreement to produce it for either 1-3 Performances or 4+ Performances.
-We honor your honesty and trust that you will respect the skill and care involved in creating this conceptualized version of the play by choosing the license which accurately reflects your intentions.
+Or, you may purchase a downloadable version of the musical when you agree to the licensing agreement.
+You must then pay an additional fee for each and any performance after the first.
+We honor your honesty and trust that you will respect the skill and care involved in creating this conceptualized version of the play by paying the appropriate fee which accurately reflects your intentions.
 Regretfully, we cannot send you the music along with the script since we do not own the rights.
 However, if you contact Normandy Press, we will send a packet which will help your musical director pursue the songs on his or her own.